BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv1.md

   * Add descriptions for your 15 rooms to your roomArray
   * Add 6 items to your itemArray
   * In v1, the player does NOT need to be able to pick up any items, but when visiting a room the game MUST tell you that an item is there IF the room contains an item.
+  * Create a variable named mylocation that stores the current room number.
+NOTE that "location" is not a good variable name because [it will re-direct the page](https://www.w3schools.com/jsref/obj_location.asp)
-  * Must be able to change locations and give a message like "You can't go there" when necessary.
+  * Must be able to change rooms and give a message like "You can't go there" when necessary.

 Define a function named doesRoomExist that requires one argument: roomNumber.
 If roomArray index roomNumber is false then say "You can't go there" and return false.
 Otherwise return true.